 Our goal is to eliminate plastic use as a company.
 At AMUR even the little details matter - we have redesigned all our labels and hangtags to be more sustainable by using innovative materials that are recycled and organic, and inks that are less toxic in nature.

 Aligning with brands that have a like-minded philosophy is key to AMUR's growth.
 We have always endeavored to support and work with brands that use locally produced, ethically sourced and sustainably created resources.
 In line with this, we previously partnered with Nest Artisans to support local artisans from Vietnam.

-That approach lies at the heart of AMUR’s design process, which focuses on the fabric: All materials are sourced with an eye toward environmental good, whether organic and natural fabrics, reclaimed fibers that conserve material resources or trims made by artisan collectives in the developing world.
+We believe nature is the ultimate luxury.
+At the heart of AMUR is a focus on fabrics.
+All materials are sourced with an eye toward environmental good, whether organic and natural fabrics, reclaimed fibers that conserve material resources or trims made by artisan collectives in the developing world.
 While it’s an evolving process, one we’re continually striving to improve, each piece in the collection embodies a singular philosophy: that mindful living will always be in style.